We all get headaches from time to time, but if you suffer from tension or migraine headaches your everyday life can be impeded.

 Migraines are a very common and debilitating condition, affecting your capacity to function in your daily life.

-Having been widely used for nearly three decades, there have been no known increases in long term side-effects such as cancer or any other side-effects.
-It is generally very safe to use in experienced hands.
 The most common side effect is occasional tenderness and bruising at the site of injection.
 Patients should avoid aspirin, Ibuprofen/Nurofen, or blood thinning agents prior to treatment for at least one week.
 It is common to experience some mild raised lumps in the hour or so after injection.
 These can be covered up or minimised easily with the application of makeup.

 Allergies and double vision have been reported however these reports are rare.

-As with many drugs, muscle relaxant injection therapy should not be given to pregnant or breastfeeding women or patients with neuromuscular disorders such as myasthenia gravis or Eaton-Lambert syndrome.
+This treatment should not be given to pregnant or breastfeeding women or patients with neuromuscular disorders such as myasthenia gravis or Eaton-Lambert syndrome.
 If you have any other health issues, please discuss this with our team at your initial appointment.

 You may find that you either don’t qualify for the Pharmaceutical Benefits Scheme subsidy or you may have to wait for an extended period to visit a Neurologist.